What Is Pleasure-Based Personal Development?

 This work does not promise quick fixes.
 It offers long-lasting, embodied change.

-How to begin
+How to Begin Pleasure-Based Work

 If you’re feeling the pull toward more personalised, relational depth, my private mentorship work supports long-term integration rather than surface-level change.